epoundor/vue-openapi-caller/README.md

-  data, //To handle all server response error, // To handle only error execute, // To execute the ajax request isAborted, // True when request is aborted isFinished, // True when request is finish isLoading, // True when request is loading registerSuccessCallback, // Hook to handle success response registerErrorCallback, // Hook to handle error response registerFailureCallback, // Hook to handle failure response
+  data, //To handle all server response error, // To handle only error execute, // To execute the ajax request isAborted, // true when request is aborted isFinished, // true when request is finish isLoading, // true when request is loading registerSuccessCallback, // Hook to handle success response registerErrorCallback, // Hook to handle error response registerFailureCallback, // Hook to handle failure response